-NON-RESIDENTS: Visitors, family members of residents, volunteers, and all other individuals who are not residents or staff excluding clients of social services.
+NON-RESIDENTS: Visitors, family members of residents, volunteers, and all

 PRINCIPLES

 1. Individual involved is always treated with utmost respect and professionalism.

 - 2. Staff's and others' right to a safe environment is respected. - 3.
 Safety priority occurs in the following order at all times: - a.
 Self and other staff safety - b.
 Resident/visitor safety - c.
 Safety of the environment - 4.
 Physical intervention is always non-violent in dealing with physical aggression. - 5.
 Code White team physical intervention is used as a last resort to safely control an individual physically acting out until s/he regains control of his/her behaviour. - 6.
 Code White team does not intervene in any situation that may pose a risk beyond their resources to intervene safely. - 7.
 Untrained staff is not to participate directly as Code White team members but may function in a supportive role.